kiegroup/jbpm-dashboard/jbpm-dashboard-distributions/src/main/jbossas7/README.md

 The jBPM Dashboard requires the jBPM History log's database tables to exist.
 So, it's **MANDATORY** to deploy the jBPM Human Task console (or a superset, i.e: kie-wb) first.
-Otherwise, the jBPM Dashboard will not be initialized correctly, will not be possible to display its key performance indicators and you are certain to see some database exceptions on the log, similar to: _ERROR: relationship «processinstancelog» does not exists_.
+Otherwise, the jBPM Dashboard will not be initialized correctly, will not be possible to display its key performance indicators and you are certain to see some database exceptions on the log, something similar to _ERROR: relationship «processinstancelog» does not exists_.

 Get the proper WAR file (e.g. jbpm-dashbuilder-jboss-as7.war) and execute the following command: